-A questionnaire survey on recognition of the bilateral development partner for this project produced a modest result, showing that 16 of 20 questionnaire respondents composed of ordinary local farmers and residents were aware that the donor nation was the Republic of Korea.
+An integrated questionnaire survey on recognition of the bilateral development partner for the 1st and 2nd phase project produced a modest result, showing that 16 among 20 questionnaire respondents composed of ordinary local farmers and residents had been aware of the donor nation: the Republic of Korea.
 The other questionnaire survey conducted among the members of the Farmer Water Users Community (FWUC) who took part in the training program of the Project produced a different result, which showed a better recognition of the donor nation.
 All of the 9 respondents answered that they had been aware that the government of the Republic of Korea was the provider of the Project.